top of page

 In India, state governments do not take over places of worship belonging to any other religion except Hindu Dharm.
 Such discrimination and interference in management of places of worship is inconsistent with secularism.

 Out of about 9 lakh temples in India, about 4 lakh temples are controlled by different state governments.
 Unlike other religions, Hindu temples and local communities act in isolation whenever they face discrimination and do not raise their collective voice for each other.
 In the USA and Europe there is rising Hinduphobia in media, academia, public policies, and even threat of violence against Hindus that is ignored by the institutions.
 The Hindu population in Afghanistan, Pakistan and Bangladesh has been shrinking rapidly due to terrible atrocities.
-In India, Hindus are still being discriminated by governments, judiciary, and administration- in terms of laws, policies, and implementation behavior.
-Academia, entertainment, large segments of media, continue with their colonial and failed Marxist attitudes to denigrate Hindus.
+In India, Hindus are still being discriminated by governments, judiciary, and administration- in

 To meet these challenges, Global Hindu Temple Network has been established to:

-• create a global platform where Hindus can share issues of concern in their communities.
+· create a global platform where Hindus can share issues of concern in their communities.

-• create awareness about discrimination against Hindus anywhere in the world.
+· create awareness about discrimination against Hindus anywhere in the world.

-• facilitate temple communities to get control back from the government and establish a community-led legal entity with a transparent and accountable administration.
+· facilitate temple communities to get control back from the government and establish a community-led legal entity with a transparent and accountable administration.

-• enable the temple communities to raise a collective and coordinated voice against discrimination and hate crimes against Hindus anywhere in the world and persuade policy makers and institutions to act promptly and decisively.
+· enable the temple communities to raise a collective and coordinated voice against discrimination and hate crimes against Hindus anywhere in the world and persuade policy makers and institutions to act promptly and decisively.

-• include all communities and temples that align themselves to the Network’s objectives.
+· include all communities and temples that align themselves to the Network’s objectives.

-What this Network is not?
+What this Network is not?|

 1. The Network is non-political.
-Its volunteer cannot be office-bearers of any political party at any level.
+Its volunteers cannot be office-bearers of any political party at any level.
 The Network will focus on public policies and not on partisan or electoral politics.
 Our civilizational struggle transcends partisan politics.

 2. The Network has no role and shall not involve itself in propagating or advocating for:

-(d) locally organizing any events with political overtones.
 It shall not involve itself in management and administration of any temple though it may develop some standard templates for creation, registration, administration, and management of temples for adaptation and use by temple communities.

 bottom of page